Git-Leon/Git-Leon/README.md

 _Click [here](https://git-leon.github.io/Leon-Hunter-Public-Portfolio) or navigate to link below to view full portfolio_

-## About

-### Summary
-Experienced T-shaped Engineer and Technical Instructor with a demonstrated history of managing and up-skilling teams of Junior engineers.
-Highly skilled in Cloud Native Application Development using Java8, Spring, Mockito, and Angular.
-Knowledgeable in Cloud Dev Ops using unittest, JUnit5, Selenium, Docker, Kubernetes, Jenkins, and AWS.
-Strong information technology professional with a Bachelor of Science (BS) focused in Computer Science, Mathematics Minor from Delaware State University.

 ### Education
 * Delaware State University (2011 - 2015)